spreadshirt/k8s-multi-secret-to-file/README.md

 Whenever multiple secrets are needed inside files, e.g. when applications are using configuration files that include secrets.

 ## How does it work?
 Assumption is, that applications configuration (files) are stored in [Configmaps](https://kubernetes.io/docs/concepts/configuration/configmap/).
-Instead of directly mounting the configfile to application containers, its mounted to the k8s-multi-secret-to-file init container.
+Instead of directly mounting the configfile to application containers, it is mounted to the k8s-multi-secret-to-file init container.
 All secrets needed by the application are also mounted to the init container, allowing the [templating](https://pkg.go.dev/text/template) mechanism to inject secrets into application configuration.
 The rendered templates are available to application containers using shared volumes between init containers and regular containers inside one Pod.

 ## Development